marcauberer/compiler-design-series/README.md

-# Excercise project for the Compiler Design article series
+# Compiler Design article series - MathExpr toy language

+This is a minimalistic, machine code generating compiler for the `MathExpr` toy language.
+This language supports evaluating simple, methematical expressions, storing the results to variables and printing results.

 You can find the articles on Medium: